mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 The `upnpserver` has the following channels (item type and access mode indicated in brackets):

 * `upnprenderer` (String, RW): The renderer to receive media content for playback.

   The channel allows selecting from all discovered media renderers.
   This list is dynamically adjusted as media renderers are being added/removed.

 * `currentid` (String, RW): Current ID of media container or entry ready for playback.

   This channel can be used to skip to a specific container or entry in the content directory.
   Setting this to 0 will reposition to the top of the content hierarchy.

 * `browse` (String, W): Browse and serve media content.

   The browsing will start at the top of the content directory tree and allows you to go down and up (represented by ..) in the tree.
   The list of containers (directories) and media entries for selection in the content hierarchy is updated dynamically when selecting a container or entry.

   All media in the selection list, playable on the currently selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.

   The `browsedown` configuration parameter influences the result in such a way that, for `browsedown = true`, if the result only contains exactly one container entry, the result will be the content of the container and not the container itself.

 * `search` (String, W): Search for media content on the server.

   Search criteria are defined in UPnP search criteria format.
   Examples: `dc:title contains "song"`, `dc:creator contains "SpringSteen"`, `unp:class = "object.item.audioItem"`, `upnp:album contains "Born in"`.

-   The search by default starts at the value of the `currentid` channel and searches down from there unless the `searchfromroot` thing configuration parameter is set to `true`.
+  The search, by default, starts at the value of the `currentid` and searches down from there unless the `searchfromroot` thing configuration parameter is set to `true`.
   The result (media and containers) will be available in the `browse` command option list.
   The `currentid` channel will be put to the id of the top container where the search started.

   All media in the search result list, playable on the current selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.

   The `browsedown` configuration parameter influences the result in such a way that, for `browsedown = true`, if the result only contains exactly one container entry, the result   will be the content of the container and not the container itself.

 * `playlistselect` (String, W): Select a playlist from the available playlists currently saved on disk.

   This will also update `playlist` with the selected value.

 * `playlist` (String, RW): Name of existing or new playlist.

 * `playlistaction` (String, W): action to perform with `playlist`.

   Possible command options are:

-  * `RESTORE`: Restore the playlist from `playlist`.
+  * `RESTORE`: restore the playlist from `playlist`.

     If the restored playlist contains content from the current server, this content will update the `browse` command option list.
     Note that playlists can contain a mix of media entries and container references.

     All media in the result list, playable on the current selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.

-  * `SAVE`: Save the current `browse` command option list into `playlist`.
+  * `SAVE`: save the current `browse` command option list into `playlist`.

     If `playlist` already exists, it will be overwritten.

-  * `APPEND`: Append the current `browse` command option list to `playlist`.
+  * `APPEND`: append the current `browse` command option list to `playlist`.

     If `playlist` does not exist yet, a new playlist will be created.

-  * `DELETE`: Delete `playlist` from disk and remove from `playlistselect` command option list.
+  * `DELETE`: delete `playlist` from disk and remove from `playlistselect` command option list.

 A number of convenience channels replicate the basic control channels from the `upnprenderer` thing for the currently selected renderer on the `upnprenderer` channel.
 These channels are `volume`, `mute` and `control`.